 Answer the following question: Which of DEA’s three academic themes [design strategy & innovation, sustainable futures, or health & well-being] interests you the most and why?
 Your essay should not exceed 300 words.
 Upload one essay to Slideroom.

-Diagram a task without using words or text.
+Diagram a task/process of your choice without using words or text to convey a message.
 Consider the sequential steps, context, and objectives involved while doing the task.
-Create a 5-step diagram that communicates the process.
-Use any two-dimensional media: pen, pencils, markers, digital camera, computer software, etc. to create the diagram.
-Both the clear presentation of the sequence of the task and the quality of visual communication will be evaluated.
-Submit the finished diagram using Slideroom.
+Create a 5-step diagram, i.e., similar to a comic book strip layout, that communicates the process and the message.
+Use any two-dimensional media: pen, pencils, markers, digital camera, computer software, etc. The creative presentation of the sequence and the quality of visual communication will be evaluated.
+Submit the finished work using Slideroom.

 Design and build a three-dimensional “gift” that captures, engages, ignites, celebrates, and/or reflects the human spirit.
 Briefly describe what the gift is, who the recipient is, and its intended impact/effect.
 Limit your response to 100 words including a title.
 Your gift may be for someone you know, a person(s) yet to be known, or to a collective group.
 Use any type of material(s) to create the form: clay, wood, cardboard, etc., or construct your object using digital media.
 Produce a maximum of eight (8) still images of your gift for Slideroom submission.
 Consider what the images depict and how they describe your idea.
 Explore views from diverse angles.
 Always submit high quality images that are well lit and large enough to easily be seen by reviewers.